What does this funding get me?

 To claim the credit for installing charging infrastructure, submit Form 8911 when you file your tax return for the year in which you installed the equipment.
 Nonprofits will receive the credit as a direct payment.
 For-profits may be able to transfer any unused portion of the charger credit to another business taxpayer.

-To determine if your charger is located in an eligible census tract, use the Department of Energy map here or the IRS worksheet and map links here.
+• if filing before November 15, 2024: use the Department of Energy map here or the IRS worksheet and map links here

 Note that your credit may be reduced if the total of tax credits, grants, and forgivable loans that you receive for the project exceeds the project cost.